 When nuclear science is used in medicine, energy generation, and manufacturing, safety standards and regulations seek to assure that all supplies are accounted for and that accidents do not happen.

-· World Association of Nuclear Operators.
-This organization “assesses, benchmarks, and improves” nuclear operations by publishing best practices, performance indicators, and various other safety-related industry publications.
+- World Association of Nuclear Operators “assesses, benchmarks, and improves” nuclear operations by publishing best practices, performance indicators, and various other safety-related industry publications.

 International security measures prepare governments to handle nuclear accidents and intentional nuclear destruction.

-· Comprehensive Test Ban Treaty Organization.
-Really a preparatory commission, readying for the day when the Comprehensive Nuclear Test Ban Treaty goes into effect, this organization works to prevent countries from testing prospective or actual nuclear weapons.
+- Comprehensive Test Ban Treaty Organization – Really a preparatory commission, readying for the day when the Comprehensive Nuclear Test Ban Treaty goes into effect, this organization works to prevent countries from testing perspective or actual nuclear weapons.
 Resources include explanations of the different types of nuclear weapons tests, descriptions of countries’ testing programs, and resources about the verification regime used to ascertain when and where nuclear explosions occur.

-· United Nations Office for Disarmament Affairs.
-The UNODA “fosters disarmament measures through dialogue, transparency and confidence-building on military matters, and encourages regional disarmament efforts.”
+- United Nations Office for Disarmament Affairs (UNODA) “fosters disarmament measures through dialogue, transparency and confidence-building on military matters, and encourages regional disarmament efforts.”
 Resources include occasional papers, studies, several databases (including the resolutions and decisions database and the database of military expenditures), the Disarmament Yearbook, materials for educators, and a forthcoming repository of information provided by nuclear weapon states.

 Although the U.S. dropped the first atomic bomb in 1945, it was not until 1963 that the first nuclear weapons treaty, The Nuclear Test Ban Treaty, was enacted.
 See Nuclear Test-Ban Treaty, History.com (Nov.
 9, 2009 and updated on Aug.
 21, 2018); Nuclear Test Ban Treaty, JFK Presidential Library and Museum; Test Ban Treaty (1963), ourdocuments.gov; and Comprehensive Nuclear-Test-Ban Treaty (CTBT), United Nations.

 Master Nuclear Treaty Lists are available from: